 - Grab an insulated thermos, filled with ice and Propel/ Gatorade.
 Sip generously while out and about.

 - If any hint of dizziness or nausea materializes, find an air-conditioned area, preferably with a fan, fast.

 - No running; no rushing.
 Instead, elevate the laid-back approach to an art form.

 Our 30’s live only in the rear view mirror.
-Then, the closest either of us came to medicine was the rare Bufferin to tame a headache or chill-the-flu pills.
+Then, the closest either of us came to ongoing medication was the rare Bufferin to tame a headache or chill-the-flu pills.
 These days, for hubs, one prescribed pill or the other greets the rising sun, and dusk, every day.
 A constant medication stream translates into occasional body whackiness, activated by the most mundane scenarios.
 That includes Death-Valley style heat, if only for a few minutes.
 Quality, it seems, trumps quantity when it comes to heat.

 Symptoms & Remedial Action re Excess Heat Exposure